DiegoGF8/Speedometer_Project/README.md

 This code, will show the information about on the the format in which we want the data to be displayed.

+When you have already all the information installed, then we have to pass to the part of connecting a camera to the raspberry pi, on our case we use a web-cam taht connects via usb, for the case of the raspberry pi 4 you will need to have a camera that conects on usb 3.0 for this to work correct.

+&&&&& jp mete aca el programa que usa la camara &&

+After using this program, we